ydLiu-HIT/deSALT/README.md

 deSALT is mainly designed by Yadong Liu & Bo Liu and developed by Yadong Liu in Center for Bioinformatics, Harbin Institute of Technology, China.

 ---
+### Memory usage
+The memory usage of deSALT can fit the configuraions of most modern servers and workstations.
+Its peak memory footprint depends on the size of reference genome mainly due to the generation of RdBG-index.
+35 Gigabytes, 31 Gigabytes and 3.5 Gigabytes are required for Homo Sapiens, Mus Musculus and Drosophila melanogaster geomes, on a server with Intel Xeon CPU at 2.00 GHz, 1 Terabytes RAM running Linux Ubuntu 14.04.
+For instance, the peak memory is about 37.65 Gigabytes for human NA12878 dataset.

+---
 ### Synopsis
 Reference genome indexing
 ```